Jacobson-CompSysBio/MENTOR/README.md

-  --increment increment                               If subclustering increment cluster size by (default: 5) --maxsize maxsize                                   Maximum size of clusters for subclustering (default: 40) --heatmaps /path/to/heatmap.txt                     Path to heatmap file (default: None) --pcutoff pcutoff                                   Cutoff value for p-value if there is a p-value column in
+  --increment increment                               If subclustering increment cluster size by (default: 5) --maxsize maxsize                                   Maximum size of clusters for subclustering (default: 40) --heatmaps /path/to/heatmap.txt                     Path to heatmap file (default: None) --reordercols                                       Reorder columns of heatmap with clustering (default: False) --pcutoff pcutoff                                   Cutoff value for p-value if there is a p-value column in
                                                       the heatmap
   --squish lower,upper                                Squish the color scale to LOWER,UPPER bounds (default: None)